 As Founding Chair, Dr. Strakowski is responsible for developing a new psychiatry department as part of the creation of the Dell Medical School (DMS), University of Texas.
 Dr. Strakowski leads the development of improved mental health care delivery, research and research strategies to improve access and quality of treatment for people suffering from mental illness in the region.
 He supervises the academic faculty and serves on DMS leadership teams.
 He is also guiding the development of a neuroscience institute and expanding UT imaging research.
 He is Mental Health Service Line Chief for the Seton Family of Hospitals (Ascension Texas).
 He is also leading a plan with the state to redesign mental health care for a 50 county area.

-Prior to moving to DMS, Dr. Strakowski served as Senior Vice President and Chief Strategy Officer at UC Health, the health system affiliated with the University of Cincinnati (UC).
+Prior to moving to Austin, Dr. Strakowski served as Senior Vice President and Chief Strategy Officer at UC Health, the health system affiliated with the University of Cincinnati (UC).
 In that role he was responsible for developing and implementing strategic vision, plans, and goals for the academic health system.
 For 8 years, Dr. Strakowski also served as Department Chairman of Psychiatry & Behavioral Neuroscience at UC.
 As such, he led the Department from significant financial and structural disarray to one of the stronger departments in the University.
 He remains a volunteer faculty member in that department.

 Dr. Strakowski is active in research with more than 20 years of experience and multiple prior NIMH and foundation awards dedicated to studying the causes, neurobiology, course and treatment of bipolar disorder, particularly in younger people.
 Additionally, he is a national leader addressing health disparities in the U.S., specifically in the widely recognized problem of misdiagnosis of African Americans with schizophrenia.
 In his research efforts, Dr. Strakowski has published more than 300 manuscripts, letters, books and book chapters.
 He has received numerous awards for this work.